New Zealand to slowly re-open to the world from early 2022

 In her speech, Ardern attributed the low case rate partly to the decision to close New Zealand's borders to all non-residents in March 2020.
 New Zealand has enforced mandatory 14-day quarantine rules, limiting the number of citizens able to the country since April 2020.

-"If New Zealand had been hit as hard as the UK or US, nearly 10,000 Kiwis would have died," said Ardern.
+"If New Zealand had been hit as hard as the United Kingdom or United States, nearly 10,000 Kiwis would have died," said Ardern.

 But uncompromising boarder controls have also left the Pacific island nation comparatively isolated and cut off from the rest of the world, something Ardern appeared to acknowledge Thursday.